8635 West Point Douglas Road, Cottage Grove, MN 55016

 All of the Public Works divisions including Utilities, Parks Maintenance and Fleet Maintenance assist the Streets division in snow removal to ensure the quickest and safest snow removal for the City’s residents.

 Reminder - You may NOT blow or rake leaves from your yard into the street.
 Please see Ordinance 8-4-5 for more information.

-To protect the City's water supply, all Cottage Grove water mains will be flushed in the spring and fall.
-Public Works Department employees flush the water mains by opening each of the 1300-plus fire hydrants in Cottage Grove.
+To protect the City's water supply, all Cottage Grove water mains are flushed in the spring and fall.
+Public Works Department employees flush the water mains by opening each of the 1300 plus fire hydrants in Cottage Grove.
 The sudden rush of water loosens and removes accumulated mineral deposits from the lines.
 This process often causes discoloration of your water in the home.